Responsible Travel Guide: Costa Rica

 Each of our lodges and boutique stays on our Wonders of Peru tour are selected for their unique connection with local communities and Peru's precious environment.
 Every need will be catered for whilst we give back to the destination that has provided so much.

-Your boutique guesthouse Villa Barranco is immersed in colourful gardens just a stone's throw from trendy coffee shops, bars, and murals alive in colour.
+Your boutique guesthouse Villa Barranco is immersed in colorful gardens just a stone's throw from trendy coffee shops, bars, and murals alive in color.
 It's the perfect base for exploring the city, a sheltered oasis tucked away from the city's chaos.
 Enjoy a drink on the rooftop and settle into a sleepy evening following your journey.

 Your journey to the Sacred Valley begins today.
 This morning you will be escorted by your private car to Lima airport for a short flight to Cusco.
 After just 1.5 hours, you will arrive and be met by our Wayfairer representative, who will transfer you to Ollantaytambo in the Sacred Valley.

 The drive to your accommodation will be breathtaking in more ways than one.
 Cusco is located at a higher altitude than Machu Picchu, but as you travel further into the valley, the air will become easier to acclimatize to.
 Today you will enjoy an Andean traditional Pachamanca lunch - a special occasion where families come together to give thanks for the food that the land provides.
 Experience the unique cooking method where food is buried in a ground oven and learn about the history of this ancestral lunch.
 Take a stroll through the organic garden where all the produce of today's meal grows, and feel fulfilled after eating fresh organic vegetables, salads and a variety of tubers with lamb, pork and chicken.
 Following your meal, visit Café Mayu coffee roastery and Andean Distillery in El Albergue, tucked away in the train station.